In Turkey's borderlands, Syrians show refugees' economic potential

 After working in the same business in Syria, he saw an opportunity in the Turkish market.

-"There are business options here for Syrians and I realised I will be here for a long time," he said.
+"There are business options here for Syrians and I realized I will be here for a long time," he said.

 (Additional reporting by Melih Aslan in Istanbul, Editing by David Dolan, Nick Tattersall and Timothy Heritage)